rainlanguage/docs.rainlang.xyz/docs/learning-rainlang-in-60-minutes/2-raindex-in-20-minutes.svelte.md

 Raindex allows anyone to write, deploy and manage perpetual token trading strategies, written in Rainlang, on any EVM network.

 Raindex is a totally new kind of DEX, where traders can move past "one size fits all" AMM curves and be given total freedom in how they express their trades.
-It’s also completely onchain, which means users don’t need to put their funds in someone else’s hands or put their hot wallet private keys in a bot connected to the internet.
+It’s also completely on-chain, which means users don’t need to put their funds in someone else’s hands or put their hot wallet private keys in a bot connected to the internet.
 This means users have the flexibility and power usually associated with CEX trading or running bots, whilst retaining the attributes we’re all here for - it’s trustless, permissionless and decentralised.

 Raindex comes in two forms:
-1. Self-hosted on mac and linux for power users and strategy writers
+1. Self-hosted on Mac and Linux for power users and strategy writers
-2. Web based to quickly deploy existing stratagies
+2. Web based to quickly deploy existing strategies

 What can you do with the Raindex self-hosted app?
 - Write, save and load strategies via the .rain file format